mindplace/stack-for-yourself/_posts/2016-10-01-general-uncategorized.md

 [Read this great set of tips](https://medium.com/javascript-scene/learn-to-code-13-tips-that-could-save-you-years-of-effort-92ce799a3e1f#.wai2wx00x) on learning to code that the author claims (and I agree!) can save you years of misplaced effort.

-But things are not always serious... languages can be [kind of ridiculous](https://www.destroyallsoftware.com/talks/wat), you can find yourself [reading all the wrong books](http://imgur.com/gallery/vqUQ5), or possibly even [abandoning it all for the arts](http://classicprogrammerpaintings.com/archive#_=_).
+But things are not always serious... you can find yourself [reading all the wrong books](http://imgur.com/gallery/vqUQ5), or possibly even [abandoning it all for the arts](http://classicprogrammerpaintings.com/archive#_=_).
 But if you stay, [we have cats](https://http.cat/).

 <hr>

 ## Free Computer science courses

+* [Teach Yourself Computer Science](https://teachyourselfcs.com/): a spectacular set of resources compiled by several experienced developers.
+Go through this and you'll have learned what you otherwise would need a CompSci degree for.
 * Check out this [spectacular, nearly heroic list of resources](https://github.com/prakhar1989/awesome-courses#cs-theory) for free, high-quality courses.
 (Might even include all of the rest of this list!)
 * [iTunes University](https://itunes.apple.com/us/app/itunes-u/id490217893?mt=8), free and great recorded video/audio lectures
 * [Stanford University's courses](http://itunes.stanford.edu/), free and available